Peter Murphy (musician): Early life

 Peter John Joseph Murphy was born on 11 July 1957 in Northampton, Northamptonshire, the seventh child of a large rural working-class family of Irish descent.
 He has an older sister Shirley and two elder brothers, Daniel, and Christopher, after whom Murphy so soon followed that their family called them twins.
-He was raised in Wellingborough, Northamptonshire, where he had a strict Catholic upbringing.
+He was raised in Wellingborough, Northamptonshire, where he had a strict Catholic upbringing in the town's Kingsway area.
 He described having a happy childhood with a close family which had a "great emphasis on Catholicism in a very sincere, deep, profound way.
 Always aware of the mysteries of life, mortality, Heaven, Hell, angels, saints and purgatory: all these images.
 What is allowed and what is not allowed."
 Murphy's first interest in music was inspired by his mother, who would frequently hum songs.
 As a teenager, he was introverted but attracted to the arts.

 At school, Murphy became friends with Daniel Ash, describing their first meeting: "The first moment I saw him, literally, I really loved him.
 It was not sexual; I was attracted to him in a fateful sense.
 Something told me that this guy was important.
 I remember being enamoured by him.
 I felt very close to him.
 Extremely.
 It was almost like a bonding that was immediate and whole.
 I think I recognised a lot of my own faults in him.
 I felt there was someone who could understand me.
 I saw him as the mirror of myself.
 He was always the person who would be positive and practical and not be lazy and always wanted to be in a band.
 And so I would have done anything for him in that sense because I wanted to be around him."

 Murphy and Ash's musical tastes were shared by their fondness of the glam movement and its artists such as David Bowie and T. Rex.
 When Ash received his first electric guitar, he would bring Murphy during the lunch hour to hear him play it.
 Ash was interested in being in a band and told Murphy that he could be in one too, because of his looks.
 Despite this comment, Murphy was not interested.
 According to Ash, "Pete didn't think about it at all, it wasn't on his mind as such."

 When Murphy was sixteen, he left school to work at a local family printing business, while Ash enrolled in an art college.
 Murphy worked for his family's printing business for five years, first as a bookbinder and then as a printer.
 When Murphy came into contact with Ash after two years, Ash suggested that he should apply to art college.
 Due to his introversion, he subsequently eschewed an opportunity to attend art college, opting instead to work as a printer's assistant while working on painting, writing and singing on the side.